-Sheryl looked terrified, “We gotta go inside.
-You can’t tell how you heard none of this, ya hear me?”
+Sheryl looked terrified, “But we gotta go inside and you can’t tell nobody where you heard none of this from, ya hear me?”

 Sheryl and Jackson explained everything in whispers.
-Everything I wanted to know over the slow chords of “Delia’s Gone” as it played in repeat in the background.
-The population of this place don’t change.
-It ain’t allowed to.
-It’s been 2127 people here as far back as any town records go.
-You can’t go unless someone else swaps you out.
+They told me what I wanted to know over the slow chords of “Delia’s Gone” as it played in repeat in the background.
+The population of this place don’t never change.
+They say it’s not allowed to.
+It’s been 2127 people here as far back as any of the town records go.
+You can’t leave unless someone else comes.

-This is why I’m begging y’all, someone please come buy this fucker?
+This is why I’m begging y’all, won’t someone please come buy this fuckin’ house?
 I need two of y’all out there to come take our places.
 You don’t have to stay forever.
-You can pass this place onto someone else like someone else did to me.
+You can pass this shit onto someone else like someone else did to me.
 I bought it and I’m selling it cheap.
-You can buy and someone else will come along sooner than you think and buy it off you again.
-It doesn’t have to be a permanent arrangement for you.
-I know it might seem like you’re perpetuating a cycle but I’m begging.
+You can buy and someone else will come along sooner than you think and they’ll buy off you it again.
+This doesn’t have to be a permanent arrangement for you.
+I know it might seem like you’re perpetuating a cycle but I’m begging you.
 We just need two people to come live here so I can get Slug some help.
 Ain’t there any kindness in you?
 She ain’t the same now.
-I don’t know if she ever will be.
+I don’t know if she ever will be again.
 I won’t look for help here.
 We need to leave.
-She’s just a little girl and I’m dying here because I can’t get her out and we ain’t safe while we stay.
+She’s just a little girl and I’m dying here because I can’t get her out and keep her safe.

-Especially after what happened yesterday, please just come buy it.
-I was lying in bed to rest and I could hear Jenny whispering something but I couldn’t quite make it out.
+I need someone to buy this fuckin house because of what happened yesterday most of all.
+I was lying in bed trying to rest.
+Suddenly I could hear Jenny whispering something but I couldn’t quite make it out.
 When I opened my eyes she wasn’t there.
 I figured she must have run off.
-I wouldn’t hear it because now she moves quiet like a mouse.
-I got up and began searching for her.
+I wouldn’t hear it because she moves quiet like a mouse now.
+I got up and began searching for where she went.

-I found her at the bottom of the bathtub, her eyes were open wide and blue and staring up to someplace far away.
-She wasn’t under the water for long because when I pulled her out, she drew in a long, slow breath.
-Blinked a few times.
-Cleared the wet from her eyes and asked me where Dad went.
+I found her at the bottom of the bathtub, her eyes were open wide and blue and staring up to someplace far away — up past the ceiling.
+She must not have been under the water for long because when I pulled her out, she drew in a long, slow breath.
+She blinked a few times, clearing the wet from her eyes and asked me where Dad went.